Cu3PO42/KeySAVe-Documentation/formatting/handlebars.md

 {{helper argument1 argument2}}
 ```

-KeySAVe comes with the following helpers that are specific to Pokémon:
+KeySAVᵉ comes with the following helpers that are specific to Pokémon:

 |Helper|Arguments|Description|
 |------|---------|-----------|